So I was raised in a middle class white flight suburban dreamscape.

 Strays like me tend to drift into the cities.
 The problem with that is without any real support network the kids tend to band together into packs of orphans who technically still have parents and try to raise each other as best they know how.
 And yes by packs, I mean gangs and yes there is only one real gang for white kids.

 So I was a Nazi Skinhead for a long time.
 Even right through the Military and Undergrad.
-I flew under the radar because pre 1995 there was no such thing as domestic terrorism.
+Luckily, I seemed to have flown under the radar.
 I won’t try to defend that time in my life, if you weren’t there, you don’t know.
+I am not like this anymore.

 The catalyst for change in that subculture often comes because you are burning the candle at both ends.
 You keep waiting for something drastic to happen to justify your delusional worldview and before you know it you start making the drastic things happen.
 Your options are death, prison, or get out.
 The crew you are running with, the territory you control, the shit you’ve seen, it all starts to fold back in on itself.